djalbat/occam-lexers/README.md

 There are also other, otherwise undocumented lexers.

 All lexers share common functionality.
-Each tokenises the ends of lines first and then on on the whole tokenises the remaining content in the following order:
+Each tokenises the ends of lines first and then on the whole tokenises the remaining content in the following order:

 1. Whitespace
 2. Comments